Lava flow from Hawaii volcano just 70 yards from nearest residence

 "It's affecting us in every aspect of our lives," said Warren, who works at a surf shop in town.
 "There's just no escaping it."

-Crews have been scrambling to build temporary access roads and protect Highway 130, a major route travelled by as many as 10,000 cars a day.
+Crews have been scrambling to build temporary access roads and protect Highway 130, a major route traveled by as many as 10,000 cars a day.

-Without such access roads, some 8,000 people in the Pun district could become "lava-locked" if Highway 130 were to become impassable.
+Without such access roads, some 8,000 people in the Puna district could become "lava-locked" if Highway 130 were to become impassable.

-The Kilauea volcano has erupted from its Pu'u O' vent since 1983.
-The last home destroyed by lava on the Big Island was at the Royal Gardens subdivision in Katakana in 2012, according to Big Island Civil Defence.
+The Kilauea volcano has erupted from its Pu'u O'o vent since 1983.
+The last home destroyed by lava on the Big Island was at the Royal Gardens subdivision in Kalapana in 2012, according to Big Island Civil Defense.

 (Reporting by Malia Mattoch McManus in Honolulu and Karin Stanton in Pahoa; Writing by Dan Whitcomb; Editing by Cynthia Johnston, Peter Cooney and Ryan Woo)